Carson Kressley: Acting

 In 2005, Kressley made his film debut in The Perfect Man starring Heather Locklear and Hilary Duff, playing Lance, a bartender.
 He starred in The Year Without a Santa Claus with John Goodman as Santa, which aired December 11, 2006, on NBC.
 He had a cameo role in his third movie, the independent comedy 16 to Life.
 The feature film It's Christmas, Carol! premiered December 2012.
-In 2021, he had a supporting role in holiday film The Bitch Who Stole Christmas, which aired on VH1.
+In 2021, he had a supporting role in The Bitch Who Stole Christmas, which aired on VH1.